-I've been working my a$$ off the last six weeks and I've been totally neglecting my own health practice to turn around two big projects by September--my next book Move Your DNA and a multi-media project I'm doing with Mark Sisson: the most comprehensive guide to make your workspace better for your body.
+I've been working my a$$ off the last six weeks and I've been totally neglecting my own health practice to turn around two big projects by September—my next book Move Your DNA and a multi-media "Don't Just Sit There" project I'm doing with Mark Sisson on how to make your workspace better for your body.

 (It looks like I'm not talking much, but REST ASSURED I yap plenty throughout the video portion of the guide.)

 Like many of you, I use the computer for most of my work.
-I used to be all-sitting, and then I went to mostly standing, but, as many of you can attest to, standing ALL DAY can jack up the body as well.
+I used to be all-sitting, and then I went to mostly standing, but, as many of you can attest to, standing ALL DAY isn't great for the body either.

 While you're waiting for more info to come out, I'll let you in on one of my coping-with-so-much-in-place-standing solutions: mobilizing the tissues of my lower leg.